Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 Even when you know that mixing levofloxacin and alcohol or Levaquin and alcohol can cause harm, your body may still want you to drink.
 By then, you may understand that alcohol has become a threat to your well-being and not a friend.
 When you realize that you have no choice in the matter, we can help you regain control of your life and decisions.

 We believe everyone can change and choose a path to fulfillment and enjoyable life.
-Unlike other treatment programs, we know that everyone who comes to us has a unique life experience.
+Unlike other treatment programs, we know everyone who comes to us has a unique life experience.

 Therefore, we treat you as an individual with your own set of circumstances.
 At Garden State Treatment Center, you can find an outpatient treatment that suits you perfectly.
 Let us hear from you on our Live Chat feature online, or call us today.